idrismaric/wcd_demo-docker-ubuntu/README.md

-# wcd_demo-docker-ubuntu
+# wcd-nodejs-docker-demo
-To bring docker files from ubuntu
+To demo how to build a docker image and push over to docker hub